 The other reason why June 2021 was such a strong month for new card sign-ups is that there were several notable card launches and refreshes during the month.
 This trend went hand-in-hand with fewer COVID cases and economic worries.
 Banks were more comfortable pursuing new customers and looking to grow again after being hunkered down for more than a year.
 The expected surges in delinquencies and defaults never happened, and marketing competition intensified as banks jockeyed to capture as much of the anticipated rebound in consumer spending as possible.

 What’s new: card launches, promotions

 The popular Chase Sapphire Preferred® Card offers 60,000 points (after new cardholders spend $4,000 in their first three months).
-One of its closest rivals, the Capital One Venture Rewards Credit Card, dangled a six-figure bonus of its own from March until July (although that has since been reduced to 60,000 miles after spending $3,000 in three months).
+One of its closest rivals is the Capital One Venture Rewards Credit Card, which currently offers 75,000 miles after spending $4,000 in three months.

 Speaking of July, the momentum continued.
 The Platinum Card® from American Express unveiled new lifestyle benefits, the Citi Premier® Card upped its welcome bonus to a record high and the Bank of America® Unlimited Cash Rewards credit card hit the market.

 There were plenty of compelling co-branded card offers that rolled out throughout the summer, too, including various airlines, hotel chains and retailers.
 Per that same Equifax report, private label credit card originations rose 26 percent, year-over-year, in the first six months of 2021.